rabbitmq/rabbitmq-website/site/definitions.md

 in practice, definitions can be exported from any cluster node with the same result.

-[VMware Tanzu RabbitMQ](./tanzu/) supports [continuous schema definition replication](definitions-standby.html) to a remote cluster, which makes it easy to run a hot standby cluster for disaster recovery.
+[VMware Tanzu RabbitMQ](./tanzu/) supports [continuous schema definition replication](definitions-standby.html) to a remote cluster, which makes it easy to run a warm standby cluster for disaster recovery.

 Definition import on node boot is the recommended way of [pre-configuring nodes at deployment time](#import-on-boot).